 National Research Council (CNR)

 1923 Consiglio Nazionale delle Ricerche (National Research Council), 2009 Commissione per l’Etica della Ricerca e la Bioetica (CNR Research Ethics and Bioethics Committee), from 2019 Commissione per l’Etica e l’Integrità nella Ricerca (CNR Research Ethics and Integrity Committee).

-The National Research Council (CNR) is the largest public research institution in Italy, the only one under the Research Ministry performing multidisciplinary activities.
-Cnr’s mission is to perform research in its own Institutes, to promote innovation and competitiveness of the national industrial system, to promote the internationalization of the national research system, to provide technologies and solutions to emerging public and private needs, to advice Government and other public bodies, and to contribute to the qualification of human resources.
-More than 8.000 employees, of whom more than half are researchers and technologists, 4.000 young researchers engaged in postgraduate studies and research training at Cnr and a large number of research associates: researchers, from Universities or private firms, take part in Cnr’s research activities, spread all over Italy in more than 400 sites.
+The National Research Council (CNR) is the largest public research institution in Italy.
+CNR’s mission is to perform research in its own Institutes, to promote the internationalization of the national research system, to provide technologies and solutions to emerging public and private needs, to promote innovation and competitiveness of the national industrial system, to advice Government and other public bodies, and to contribute to the qualification of its human resources.
+The CNR has 8.400 employees, of whom more than half are researchers and technologists, around 4.000 young researchers engaged in postgraduate studies and research training at CNR and a large number of research associates coming from universities and other research institutions.
+CNR’s research activities are spread all over Italy in more than 400 sites.
 As to its structure, CNR is divided into 7 Departments, namely: Earth system science and environmental technologies; Biology, agriculture and food sciences; Chemical sciences and materials technology; Physical sciences and technologies of matter; Biomedical sciences; Engineering, ICT and technologies for energy and transportation; Social sciences and humanities, cultural heritage.

 Chairperson: Prof. Massimo Inguscio (President of the CNR)